OldJobobo/ToDo-Console-App/README.md

 - `e` - Edit a task
 - `d` - Delete a task
 - `c` - Mark a task as complete
+- 'u' - Add Subtask
 - `s` - Sort tasks
 - `l` - Show a list of task lists and switch or create a list
 - `q` - Quit

 When prompted, enter the corresponding letter key for the desired command and follow the on-screen instructions.

+## To Do

+- [x] Add support for task subtasks
+- [x] Add support for task priorities
+- [ ] Add support for recurring tasks
+- [ ] Add support for task reminders
+- [ ] Add support for task tags

 ## Contributing